Ghostmonday/MonsterWallet/Spec.md

 ## 8. Final Confirmation

-The **Monster Wallet V1.0** will be a compliant, non-custodial, Secure Enclave-backed P2P wallet.
+The **KryptoClaw V1.0** will be a compliant, non-custodial, Secure Enclave-backed P2P wallet.
 It is built upon a **Protocol-Oriented Architecture** that will allow V2.0 features (MPC, Quantum Signing, ZK-Proofs, DApp Browser) to be seamlessly integrated by swapping concrete implementation modules without touching the core application logic.

 This foundation secures both **user funds** and the **future of the product**.